DISCOVERING the PERMACULTURE

 The 12 principles of permaculture most commonly referred to are first described by David Holmgren in his book Permaculture: Principles and Pathways Beyond Sustainability (2002).
 They include: Observe and Interact, Catch and Store Energy, Obtain a Yield, Apply Self Regulation and Accept Feedback, Use and Value Renewable Resources and Services, Produce No Waste, Design From Patterns to Details, Integrate Rather Than Segregate, Use Small and Slow Solutions, Use and Value Diversity, Use Edges and Value the Marginal, and Creatively Use and Respond to Change.

 Come and discover a local permaculture project!
 And always with the Moris Otreman spirit, meeting and sharing with the local population!
 Please contact here!

 Starting from your place of residence at 9am, back at 5pm.

-Rate transport, visit and lunch (on a 4 person-basis) depending on the chosen menu (fresh and organic) :
+Rate transport, visit and lunch (on a 2 person-basis) with lunch included (fresh, organic and veg, please inform of allergies) :

 Please adapt your clothing to the activity: convenient shoes, sun care, mosquito repellent, hat, sun glasses, swimsuit.